Sami21234/DataBase_and_SQL/README.md

-In this repo, we will get to know about the database and how SQL works in the Data Science
+## In this repo, we will explore databases and SQL fundamentals for Data Science.